Top 10 Virtual Interview Tips That You Must Know

 • Implement the STAR method:

-The Situation, Task, Action, and Result are referred to as STAR.
-You can organize your response to behavioral interview questions using this technique.
-Start by describing the circumstance or issue you encountered, then go on to the task or difficulty you had to overcome, the steps you took to address the issue, and lastly the successful outcome you could attain.
+Use the Situation, Task, Action, and Result method also means as the STAR method.
+You can arrange your response to behavioral interview questions using this technique.
+Begin with describing the circumstance or issue you encountered, after that go on to the task or difficulty you had to overcome, then you take steps to address these issues, and lastly the successful outcome you could attain.
 Provide concrete instances to support your arguments.

 • Implement the STAR method